-6.8.
+6.9.
 Conflicts of interest

-The ACD, the Investment Adviser and other companies within the ACD and/or an Investment Adviser's group may, from time to time, act as investment manager or advisers to other funds or Sub-funds which follow similar investment objectives to those of the Subfunds.
-It is therefore possible that the ACD and/or the Investment Adviser may in the course of their business have potential conflicts of interest with the Company or a particular Sub-fund or that a conflict exists between the Company and other funds managed by the ACD.
-Each of the ACD and the Investment Adviser will, however, have regard in such event to their obligations under the ACD Agreement and the Investment Advisory Agreement respectively and, in particular, to its obligation to act in the best interests of the Company so far as practicable, having regard to its obligations to other clients, when undertaking any investment business where potential conflicts of interest may arise.
-Where a conflict of interest cannot be avoided, the ACD and the Investment Adviser will ensure that the Company and other collective investment schemes it manages are fairly treated.
+The ACD, the Investment Manager, the Investment Adviser and other companies within the ACD and/or the Investment Manager's and/or an Investment Adviser's group may, from time to time, act as investment manager or advisers to other funds or Sub-funds which follow similar investment objectives to those of the Sub-funds.
+It is therefore possible that the ACD and/or the Investment Manager and/or the Investment Adviser may in the course of their business have potential conflicts of interest with the Company or a particular Sub-fund or that a conflict exists between the Company and other funds managed by the ACD.
+Each of the ACD and the Investment Manager and Investment Adviser will, however, have regard in such event to their obligations under the ACD Agreement and the Investment Advisory Agreement respectively and, in particular, to its obligation to act in the best interests of the Company so far as practicable, having regard to its obligations to other clients, when undertaking any investment business where potential conflicts of interest may arise.
+Where a conflict of interest cannot be avoided, the ACD and the Investment Manager and Investment Adviser will each ensure that the Company and other collective investment schemes it manages/advises are fairly treated.